pyiron/bagofholding/docs/README.md

 ### Browseable

-The contents of stored objects can be browsed without actually re-instantiating any of the stored data.
+The contents of stored objects can be browsed without re-instantiating any of the stored data.
 In the example above, we saw that saving is a class-method, while loading is an instance method.
 We can grab the "bag" instance and use it to peek at what's inside!